Consider two stories about how government came to be.

 The first pictures persons existing wild and free, roaming the forests and the grasslands of a pristine world unburdened by obligations of any kind.
-But this edenic life carried the germ of its own destruction, for the license that imposed no obligation also imposed no restraint.
+But this edenic life carried the germ of its own destruction, for the license that saw no obligation also imposed no restraint.
 Theft, pillage, and rapine followed as night follows day, so with heavy hearts individuals came together to offer up their freedom at the feet of a ruler in exchange for protection from each other.
-In this way they created a government ab initio, the surrender of self-sovereignty both a sacrifice and reminder of their original power.
+In this way they created a government ab initio, the surrender of self-sovereignty both a compromise and reminder of their original power.

 You might think these nativity stories too similar to make much difference, particularly thousands of years later.
 Why ponder which is the accurate history after fifty centuries of development?
 But you’d be wrong.
 The political creation story you accept will dictate your judgment on the proper role of the state and of the individuals who accept its laws.
 Here is why.

 The first story is, of course, the tale of the social contract, first clearly enunciated by Thomas Hobbes in 1651 and revised repeatedly by Locke, the American founding fathers, Rousseau, and Rawls among others.
 The second is the explanation offered by Aristotle in his Politics published two thousand years earlier.
 So we are immediately faced with an issue: surely these early advocates of the social contract were familiar with Aristotle’s version of the founding of polities.
 If they found it lacking, shouldn’t we?
 Or to put it another way, why did they find it necessary to articulate a completely different version of the origin of the state?